miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
+1.5.4.0

+- Added more options to allow exporting to excel using specific dates and statuses.
+- Package updates

+v.
 1.5.3.7

 -  Added some messages before exporting, explaining what's about to happen, and asking if user wants to continue